Top 10 Most Innovative Mountain Bike Companies of 2020

 Most innovative peer, according to Miller: Ibis Cycles “Ibis Cycles recently started experimenting with manufacturing certain frames in their facility in Santa Cruz, California, instead of overseas, which is great for quality control and an environmental standpoint.
 They also make fantastic bikes—they keep winning awards like Enduro Mountain Bikes ‘Best Trail Bike.’
 I've just always had a ton of respect for Scott Nicol,” says Miller.

 Not many bike parts are actually manufactured in the U.S.A.—but, from day one, Guerrilla Gravity shifted the paradigm.
-Founder Will Montague envisioned a consumer direct mountain bike company with pragmatic designs.
+Founder Will Montague envisioned a consumer-direct brand and mountain bike company with pragmatic designs.
 He co-launched Guerrilla Gravity alongside Owners Kristy Anderson and Matt Giaraffa in 2011.
 True to his goal, Guerrilla Gravity designs and builds its frames in-house, in Denver, CO.
 Localized manufacturing “allows [us] to shorten the supply chain, lower the carbon footprint, and reduce inventory,” explains Montague.

 Last year, the company also commenced Revved Carbon Technology (RCT), a patent-pending manufacturing process and eco-friendly carbon fiber blend (ingredients undisclosed) inspired by materials used in the aerospace industry.
 Compared to traditional carbon fiber, RCT is recyclable, and 300-percent more impact resistant.
 The material is economical to manufacture and recycle, which saves time, energy, and costs.
 Overall, RCT is ground-breaking, given that conventional carbon utilizes toxic resin, is extremely difficult to reclaim, and its nonbiodegradable scraps are usually dumped in a landfill or the ocean.

-Also in 2019, Guerrilla Gravity premiered the Modular Frame Platform, which allows riders to alter their bike for diverse trails without buying a new one.
-Each full-suspension model features a universal front triangle, adjustable reach and wheelbase, and swappable seatstay.
+Also in 2019, Guerrilla Gravity premiered the Modular Frame Platform, which allows mountain bikers to alter their bike for diverse trails without buying a new bike.
+Each full-suspension bike features a universal front triangle, adjustable reach and wheelbase, and swappable seatstay.
 The wheels and forks can also be switched.
 As life “evolves, you can have a platform that evolves with it, as opposed to scrapping your old bike, which reduces throw-away culture,” says Montague.

 Most innovative peer, according to Montague: Specialized “Specialized is doing cool stuff with e-bikes to drive down weight and treading new ground in helping people think about what e-bikes can be,” says Montague.